-For models without any display screen, a TPMS reset button can be found on the left of steering wheel.
-Press the button or a couple of seconds then release to re-calibration the system.
+For models without any display screen, a TPMS reset button can be found on the steering wheel’s left.
+Press the button for a couple of seconds, then release it to re-calibrate the system.

 TPMS Reset Chevrolet Models

-- Put the key in the ignition and turn to “ON” position but don’t start the vehicle.
+- Put the key in the ignition and turn to the “ON” position, but don’t start the vehicle.

-- Using driver instrument cluster, click the “Vehicle Information” button and navigate to “Relearn Tire Position”.
+- Using the driver instrument cluster, click the “Vehicle Information” button and navigate to “Relearn Tire Position”.

 - Click “Set/Reset” and a message saying “Tire Learning Active” will pop up.

-- Once all tires are done, turn the key to off position.
+- Once all tires are done, turn the key to the “OFF” position.